ndaeila/deeper-agent/README.md

 It's a cardinal sin to just guess, but here I am.

-I want to **attempt this project with a fresh perspective before poisoning my own context**.
-I'll research later, once I've exhausted my own creativity and require better results.
+I want to **attempt this project with a fresh perspective before poisoning my own context** by reading other research about Deep Research agents.
+I will research later, once I'm done exploring, or have exhausted my own creativity and require better results.
 Unfortunately, one of the main caveats of my decision to attempt original thoughts first is that they are more likely to be incorrect (hence this entire experiment, ironically) - so this project may not perform well.
 As of now, I have a running list of assumptions influencing my design based on what I have seen in the wild:

 - ReAct / ReWOO Loops (+ Nested) Work, But They Need More Focus - Previous steps shouldn't set future focus, but they should definitely impact future focus somehow.